 To add a vintage glaze you will also need:

-Start by selecting the pages you want to use.
+Start by selecting the maps or paper you want to use.
 Carefully cut them out along the spine using a fresh x-acto blade — don’t let your blade get dull.
-(FYI, I end up using a new one for each project.
+(I use a new one for each project.
 Your cuts are much cleaner when working with a fresh blade.)

 Set your pages aside for now.

 To make a template for your shade, roll out a large piece of craft paper.
 Lay your lampshade on the craft paper.
-Start at the vertical seam on the shade (so you know where to stop) and set your pencil along the bottom edge of the lampshade.
+Start at the vertical seam on the shade (to give you a visual of where to start and stop) and set your pencil along the bottom edge of the lampshade.

 Gently roll the shade on the paper and mark along the bottom edge of the shade.